Birth Registration & ID Issuance

 Once onboarded, CRVS may subscribe to **WebSub** notifications to receive credential-related information for newly created identities.
 By default, MOSIP recommends sharing the **PSUT (Partner-Specific User Info Token)** via WebSub.
 The PSUT serves as a partner-specific reference to the identity and helps limit unnecessary exposure of sensitive identity information.

-MOSIP also supports sharing credentials such as the UIN or VID, based on country-specific requirements.
-However, sharing such identifiers is not recommended unless explicitly required, as it increases the risk of overexposure of sensitive identity data.
+Although it is technically possible to share credentials such as the UIN or VID based on country-specific requirements, MOSIP does not recommend sharing these identifiers unless explicitly required, as doing so increases the risk of overexposure of sensitive identity data.
+Please refer to [integration boundaries](/1.2.0/interoperability/integrations/mosip-crvs-integration/integration-overview-and-context/integration-boundaries-and-real-world-implications.md) for more information on this.

 **Note:** MOSIP typically defines infants as 0–5 years old.
 This is configurable as per country requirements or policy, and anyone above the set threshold is treated as a minor or adult.